July 10 - 14, 2017

 Coffee and Conversation - Civic Engagement in Maine

 Guests: Ann Luther, Treasurer and Advocacy Chair of the League of Women Voters of Maine, and COA faculty member Jamie McKown, James Russell Wiggins Chair in Government and Polity

-Wednesday, July 12 - 9 am Gates Center
+Wednesday, July 12 at 9 am Gates Center

 A Sweet Story: Maine’s Wild Blueberry Industry

 Guest: Dr. David Yarborough, University of Maine Professor and Extension Blueberry Specialist

 Dr. Yarborough will share the story of Maine’s noble, agricultural heritage symbol – the wild blueberry.
 First used by the Native Americans for their flavor, nutrition, and healing qualities, blueberries have been harvested commercially in the state since the 1840’s, and continue to be grown today across 44,000 acres in fields and barrens that stretch along the Downeast coast to the state’s southwest corner, becoming a leading economic industry in Maine.